Local Lendables

 A Lendables Community could be the members of a small town, or a suburban church, or an HOA, or an apartment building.
 It could be a Lion's Club or Eastern Star group, or a neighborhood.
 It could be a rural Community Hall, or a village committee, or members of a co-op.
 Any group of people who can organize and invite their community members, and arrange to pay the $50/month software subscription for their community, can become a Local Lendables Community.

-A Lendables Community is probably smaller than 1000 Members, but larger Local Lendables could certainly thrive, if well-Managed to maintain trustability among its Members.
+A Lendables Community is probably smaller than 1000 Members, but larger Local Lendables sites could certainly thrive, if they're well-Managed so as to maintain trust among its Members.
 The main limits are natural ones: how many people can be part of any "local community" that knows itself?

 The numbers for any particular Lendables site will be listed on the Member dashboard.